Sequence point: C11 and C++11

-C++11 brought diverse changes, including features that improves the language's performance, usability, and multithreading.
+C++11 brought diverse changes, including features that improve the language's performance, usability, and multithreading.
 Partially because of the introduction of language support for threads, C11 and C++11 introduced new terminology for evaluation order.
-An operation may be "sequenced before" another, the two can be "indeterminately sequenced" (one must complete before the other), or the two can be "unsequenced" (the operations in each expression may be interleaved).
+An operation may be “sequenced before” another, the two can be “indeterminately sequenced” (one must complete before the other), or the two can be “unsequenced” (the operations in each expression may be interleaved).